pkourouklidis/panoptes-wiki/Core-Concepts.md

-This page provides an overview of the core concepts that Panoptes uses and the PDL syntax used to express them.
-The [web editor](http://editor.panoptes.uk/) provides syntax highlighting and error checking that can help you get familiar with PDL.
+To illustrate the core concepts of Panoptes uses we will follow the scenario of the [demo system](Demo System) and build a PDL script step by step.
+The [web editor](http://editor.panoptes.uk/) provides syntax highlighting and error checking that can help you along the way.

-## Platform
-A _Platform_ describes the underlying infrastructure/environment used for the training, deployment, and monitoring of ML models.
-Every PDL script maps to exactly one _Platform_ instance so there's no need to explicitly define it.

 ## Feature Store
 Every _Platform_ must contain a _Feature Store_ which stores information about all available _Features_ and _Labels_.